IL2HorusTeam/il2fb-mission-parser/docs/parsers/mds.rst

 :class:`~il2fb.parsers.mission.parsers.MDSParser` is responsible for parsing ``MDS`` section.
 It contains one key-value pair per each line.
-Section describes Fog of War (FoW) and AI settings for multiplayer game in dogfight mode.
+Section describes Fog of War (FoW), AI and some other settings.

 .. note::